Jarren Duran Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Jarren Duran (.231 on-base percentage in past 10 games, 102 points below season-long percentage), take on starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+On Wednesday, Jarren Duran (hitting .206 in his past 10 games) and the Boston Red Sox play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Rays.
+He had a one-hit showing in his most recent game (1-for-2) against the Guardians.

 Jarren Duran Game Info & Props vs. the Guardians